Grsmto/Cocoa-Thumbnail/README.md

 ## What it doesn't do

 Don't use it if you want to generate tons of thumbnails.
 It is a heavy function so it will only fit with specifics scenarios (was usefull in my case).

+## Changes

+### 1.1
+- Added support for different ratio images.
+Now you can use `createThumbnailFromFile:withHeight:` depending on the original image and thumbnail ratios.